deis/steward-framework/README.md

 The framework implements all of the following concerns:

-* __Service catalog publishing:__ The framework publishes `servicecatalogentries` that reflect a backing broker's offerings into the Kubernetes cluster.
-The query for the backing broker's offerings is delegated to the backing broker through the client library's implementation of the `framework.Cataloger` interface.
+* __Service catalog publishing:__ The framework publishes `servicecatalogentries` that reflect a backing service broker's offerings into the Kubernetes cluster.
+The query for the backing service broker's offerings is delegated to the backing service broker through the client library's implementation of the `framework.Cataloger` interface.

 * __Event and control loops:__ The framework watches the Kubernetes event stream for changes to `ServicePlanClaims`.
-Events that trigger discreet provision, bind, unbind, or deprovision actions delegate those operations to the backing broker through the client library's implementation of the `framework.Lifecycler` interface.
+Events that trigger discreet provision, bind, unbind, or deprovision actions delegate those operations to the backing service broker through the client library's implementation of the `framework.Lifecycler` interface.

 * __API server__: At this time, the API server implements only a health-check endpoint at `/healthz`.